 The Impact of Food Choices

 There is no doubt that more people moving away from a meat-based diet would reduce the massive drain on water and other natural resources that meat-production currently causes.
 At MCP we do not serve a strict vegetarian diet (although we of course cook appropriately for volunteers who are vegetarian or vegan!)
-We do however try to limit meat to twice a week as well as source it all locally.
-We very seldom serve seafood, but when we do, we buy directly from local fishermen, who we know are involved in the protection of the local MPAs and assure us that the catch is fished sustainably.
+We do however try to limit meat to once a week as well as source it all locally.
+We very, very seldom serve seafood, but when we do, we buy directly from local fishermen, who we know are involved in the protection of the local MPAs and assure us that the catch is fished sustainably.

 If you’re going scuba diving, you’ll need some solid fuel to keep you going all day.
 Every day – except Sunday, we begin our day with a continental breakfast consisting of cereal and milk, bread, cheese, butter, jam, fresh fruits and of course tea and coffee.
 Since Sunday is a day off for all staff members, we open the kitchen for you to prepare your own breakfast.